Breakthrough COVID Infections Add Even More Chaos To School's Start In 2021

 Epidemiologists say breakthrough cases are on the rise all around the U.S., though estimates vary widely because tallies depend on the degree of community masking, testing availability and the level of virus circulating regionally.

-An Internal presentation from the Centers of Disease Control and Prevention from late July estimated about 35,000 people a week were contracting a symptomatic breakthrough infection in the U.S. In the week leading up to July 24, about 384,000 people across the country tested positive for the coronavirus, which indicates about 9% of new cases were likely breakthrough infections.
-Chin-Hong says this is probably an underestimate of the true total, but shouldn't undermine the value of vaccines in peoples' minds.
+An internal presentation from the Centers for Disease Control and Prevention from late July estimated that about 35,000 people a week were contracting a symptomatic breakthrough infection in the United States.
+In the week leading up to July 24, about 384,000 people across the country tested positive for the coronavirus, which indicates that about 9% of new cases were likely breakthrough infections.
+Chin-Hong says this is probably an underestimate of the true total but it shouldn't undermine the value of vaccines in people's minds.

 "At the end of the day, one can say why focus on breakthrough infections, as the vaccines are really meant to prevent people getting serious disease and dying — which they are still spectacular at," he says.

-It's still rare for a child to die from COVID-19, or to experience a case severe enough to require hospitalization.
-In states where data are available, less than 2% of all pediatric cases required hospitalization and less than 0.03% are fatal.
+It's still rare for a child to die from COVID-19 or to experience a case severe enough to require hospitalization.
+In states where data are available, less than 2% of pediatric cases required hospitalization and less than 0.03% were fatal.

-"Young people experienced more depression and anxiety because of the level of isolation," says Saun-Toy Trotter, a psychotherapist at UCSF Benioff Children's Hospital in Oakland.
+"Young people experienced more depression and anxiety because of the level of isolation," says Saun-Toy Trotter, a psychotherapist at UCSF Benioff Children's Hospital in Oakland, Calif.
 She stresses that screens can't replace in-person interaction.

-She recommends parents ask doctors and teachers lots of questions, to help families weigh their personal risks and make sure schools are taking steps to keep their children safe.
-Schools can mitigate transmission of the coronavirus through the widespread use of masks, vaccination of faculty and staff and better air filtration and ventilation inside the buildings.
+She recommends that parents ask doctors and teachers lots of questions to help families weigh their personal risks and make sure schools are taking steps to keep their children safe.
+Schools can mitigate transmission of the coronavirus through the widespread use of masks, vaccination of faculty and staff, and better air filtration and ventilation inside buildings.
 Simply opening both a window and a door to create a cross-breeze can help make a difference.

 Before her son started middle school last week, Trotter fired off a few emails to school administrators.
 The responses helped ease her mind.
 She says an in-person classroom experience is the right choice for her son — at least for now.
 She's watching the data closely.